Harrison, Minneapolis

+Entrance to Bassett's Creek Park on the southwest side of the Harrison Neighborhood in Minneapolis, Minnesota.

 Harrison is a neighborhood in the Near North community in the U.S. city of Minneapolis, located to the west of downtown.
-Its boundaries are roughly, Olson Memorial Highway to the north, Lyndale Avenue to the east, Bassetts Creek to the south, and Theodore Wirth Park to the west.
-It is located in Ward 5.
+Its boundaries are roughly, Olson Memorial Highway to the north, Lyndale Avenue to the east, Bassett Creek to the south, and Theodore Wirth Park to the west.
+It is located in Minneapolis City Council ward 5 and state legislative districts 59B and 63B.